VectorInstitute/FL4Health/research/picai/fl_nnunet/README.md

 The required keys in the config are `n_server_rounds`, `nnunet_config`, `n_clients` and `local_steps` or `local_epochs`. `server_address` is optional and defaults to `localhost:8080`.
 If `nnunet_plans` is not specified, a client is selected at random to initialize it.

 After creating a config file start a server using the following command.
-Ensure your virtual environment has been properly set up using poetry and that you have included the 'picai' group in ```poetry install```
+Ensure your virtual environment has been properly set up using uv and that you have included the 'picai' extra in ```uv sync --extra picai```

 ```bash
 python -m research.picai.fl_nnunet.start_server --config-path path/to/config.yaml